The Ultimate Guide to Buying a Soft Trunk

 - If you’re travelling by air, stick with a 36 inch trunk or smaller.

-- Duffel bags are useful when you’re not concerned about the neatness and state of your items but if you want more organization in your bag and you care about what everything looks like on the other side, go for a soft trunk over a duffel bag.
+- If you want more organization in your bag and you care about what everything looks like on the other side, go for a soft trunk over a duffel bag.

 - If you’re off to summer camp, we recommend the 42 inch trunk with wheels.
 It gives you plenty of space, keeps your things neat and enables you to move around easily when needed.